About Mountain Kids Swim Lessons

 I completed my AustSwim training and qualification in 2015 and never looked back; I fell in love with it.
 There's something magical about spending time with 3 year olds as they discover the strange and wonderous environment of the water, and seeing their excitement grow as they learn and develop their skills to play and swim.
 I had the special opportunity of simultaneously studying child development, psychology and education, which really made me realize how amazing and complex the art of learning to swim really is.
 Trusting a stranger to keep you alive, using your newly developed motor skills to float and move in water, and building confidence and strength.

 I had to come back to it when I settled in Fernie, completing my Red Cross Water Safety Instructor training and qualification in early 2019 (recertified 2021) and teaching at Fernie Aquatic Center until we got shut down in March 2020 due to COVID-19.
-I completed my National Lifeguard (with Standard First Aid and CPR-C) training and qualification in mid-2018 in Toronto (both recertified in early 2022), as well as my Lifesaving Instructor training in Fernie in early 2022.
+I completed my National Lifeguard (with Standard First Aid and CPR-C) training and qualification in mid-2018 in Toronto (both recertified in early 2022), as well as my Lifesaving Instructor training in Fernie in early 2022, and Autism swim professional development training in 2022-23.
 I am now a Permanent Resident of Canada and have no plans of leaving!

 My instructing style is kind, patient and encouraging.
 I believe that building a trusting relationship and connection with a swimmer comes first and foremost.
 Once they feel safe and supported, their skill development and confidence just grows and grows.
 There is no timeframe for progress and improvement, every swimmer gets there in their own time, in their own way.
 My goal is for them to go a little further than the lesson before, with a little more confidence; rather than trying to reach standards against other swimmers or complex marking criteria.
 I look forward to meeting your little swimmers soon, so our adventures at the lake can begin!